mdwelker10/discord-bot-aigis/README-AI.md

 - **Lunaris L3 8b**
   - Has more emotion and "attitude" which makes it feel more human.
 This is probably good for most characters but Aigis is a special case.
   - Not capable of solving easy moral dilemmas without a lot of prompting
-  - Will sometimes state incorrect information that should be in the wiki, or will make up insane things (she said a move in Pesona allowed her to slow down time)
+  - Will sometimes state incorrect information that should be in the wiki, or will make up insane things (she said a move in Persona allowed her to slow down time)
   - Seems uncensored but I get the feeling that is not the intention
 - **3.5 Haiku**
   - Not great at following response length guidelines, can be prompted to be better at this